A compact object with a K type star companion in the solar neighborhood: a wide post common envelope binary with a white

 From the resulting RV parameters, we calculate the mass function $f(M)$:

 where $M_{\rm C}$ and $M_{\rm K}$ are the masses of the invisible companion and K-type star, respectively.
 We find $f(M)= 0.12 \pm 0.02\,\rm M_{\odot}$.
 The mass of the K-type star, $M_{\rm K}=0.70 \pm 0.04 \,\rm M_{\odot}$, was derived from the stellar evolution model.
 Given the mass function and the mass of the K-type star, the mass of the invisible companion still remains unconstrained due to the lack of inclination $i$.
-However, the light curve of J\,0447 does not exhibit significant ellipsoidal variability, preventing constraints on inclination $i$.
+However, the light curve of J0447 does not exhibit significant ellipsoidal variability, preventing constraints on inclination $i$.
 Therefore, we can only place a lower limit on the invisible companion mass when $i=90^{\circ{}}$.
 The derived mass for the invisible companion is $M_{\rm C}\,\geq\,0.58 \pm 0.05\,\rm M_{\odot}$.

 The mass of the invisible companion, $M_{C}$, as a function of the inclination is shown in Fig. 6, adopting $M_{\rm K}=0.70\,\rm M_{\odot}$.
 The integrated probability of inclination $i$ can be calculated as cos $i$ under the assumption of randomly oriented orbital planes.
-The probability of the invisible companion being a white dwarf, neutron star or black hole is about 82\%, 10\% and 8\%, respectively.
-Therefore, the invisible companion is likely a white dwarf.
+The probability of the invisible companion being a WD, NS or BH is about 82\%, 10\% and 8\%, respectively.
+Therefore, the invisible companion is likely a WD.